cmaxw/devchat-eleventy/src/my-angular-story/mas-094-philip-fulcher.md

   - Aaron Frost
   - Philip Fulcher
 ---
 This week My Angular Story welcomes Philip Fulcher, Software Engineer at Hach.
+Philip gave his first talk at Angular Denver 2019 on Intro to Bazel with Bonnie Brennan  Aaron wonders why despite years of developers experience,  Philip never gave a talk at a conference before this year.

+ Philip and Aaron discuss some of the best practices of giving a talk at a conference,one of which is not running over the talk's time limit.

 **Host:** Aaron Frost